chrisspen/reinforce/README.md

     export TESTNAME=; tox

-To run tests for a specific environment (e.g. Python 2.7 with Django 1.4):
+To run tests for a specific environment:

     export TESTNAME=; tox -e py27